alibosworth/pakon-planar-raw-converter/readme.md

 PPRC takes those raw files and:

 1. Converts the planar data to standard interleaved 16-bit TIFFs
-2. Analyzes the entire roll to compute a shared color profile
+2. Analyzes the roll to compute a shared color profile
 3. Removes the orange mask and inverts the negative
 4. Outputs files ready to import into Lightroom, Capture One, Bridge, or any editor that handles 16-bit TIFFs

 The result is images that preserve all the data your scanner captured: the best possible starting point for your editing.

+For best color consistency, process a whole roll together when possible rather than splitting it into smaller batches.
+PPRC's default inversion analyzes the batch as a group, which helps keep color balance consistent across frames and makes outlier-frame rejection more reliable.

 [Here are some comparisons](https://alibosworth.github.io/pakon-planar-raw-converter/comparison/) of standard PSI output vs PPRC output.
 And [here are examples](https://alibosworth.github.io/pakon-planar-raw-converter/8bit_raw_highlight_issue/) of the quality issues caused by PSI's 8-bit limitation.

 ## What PPRC is not

-PPRC is not a full-featured negative inversion editor.
-It does not offer per-image film base selection, manual color correction, or creative grading controls.
+PPRC is not a negative inversion editor — it doesn't offer manual color correction or creative grading controls.
+Instead, it automatically removes the orange mask and computes a shared color balance across the whole roll, giving you consistent, neutral results ready for editing in your tool of choice.
 Tools like [Negative Lab Pro](https://www.negativelabpro.com/), [Grain2Pixel](https://grain2pixel.com/), [ColorNeg](https://www.colorperfect.com/colorneg.html), or [NegPy](https://github.com/marcinz606/NegPy) are designed for that.

 PPRC's output is intentionally neutral and data-rich rather than punchy or stylized.
 Images will look flatter than what you'd get from a more aggressive inversion tool, and this is by design.
 The goal is to preserve maximum editing headroom so you can make decisions yourself via your preferred workflow.